Nate Schierholtz: Draft and minor leagues

+San Francisco Giants (2007–2012)

 2007

-Giants' manager Bruce Bochy considered calling up Schierholtz in May 2007 when Dave Roberts started suffering elbow problems, but an injury to Schierholtz prevented that.
 On June 11, Schierholtz was called up to replace Dan Ortmeier and try to give the Giants some offensive help.
 He made his major league debut that day, against the Toronto Blue Jays as a defensive replacement.
 He got his first hit the next night, against A. J. Burnett in his first career at bat in a 3–2 victory over Toronto.
 During this stint, Schierholtz received most of the starts in right field.
 On June 23, at AT&T Park against the New York Yankees, he blooped an RBI single into center field against Scott Proctor in the bottom of the 13th inning to win the game 6–5 for the Giants.
 Despite a .325 batting average in 40 at bats, Schierholtz was sent down at the start of July to make room for Rich Aurilia, who was returning from the disabled list.
 He was recalled in September, and he received most of the starts in right field that month.
 In 39 games (112 at bats), he batted .304 with 34 hits, five doubles, three triples, 10 RBI, and two walks.

 In 2008, Baseball America ranked Schierholtz the fourth-best prospect in the Giants' system.
 He attended spring training with the Giants but started the season in Fresno.
 Schierholtz was batting .314 with fifteen home runs and 65 runs batted in for the Grizzlies when his minor league season ended as a result of his being selected for the 2008 USA Olympic Baseball Team.
 In the sixth inning of a preliminary round game against China, he collided with China backup catcher Yang Yang at the home plate on a sacrifice fly, a play that resulted in a near brawl between the teams and saw Chinese manager Jim Lefebvre ejected from the game.
 Schierholtz played nine games with the Americans, batting .216 with four doubles, one home run, and six RBI as the United States earned a bronze medal.

 Schierholtz was again called up in September 2008, as the Giants' roster expanded, and he was used as the Giants' starting right fielder for the remainder of the year.
 On September 3, he recorded four hits in a game for the first time in a 9–2 victory over the Colorado Rockies.
 Three days later, he hit his first career home run against Jesse Chavez in a 7–6 victory over the Pittsburgh Pirates.
 In 19 games (75 at bats) in 2008, Schierholtz hit .320 with 24 hits, eight doubles, one triple, one home run, and five RBI.